Skip to main content

 Originally posted Fri 17 Jun 2022

-Our current exhibition brings together 11 contemporary artists who sample, reimagine and recontextualise spiritual dimensions, mythical realms and the legacy of Afrofuturism to forge new, imagined worlds, and to question what we know about our own.
+The exhibition brought together 11 contemporary artists who sample, reimagine and recontextualise spiritual dimensions, mythical realms and the legacy of Afrofuturism to forge new, imagined worlds, and to question what we know about our own.

-In the Black Fantastic features the artists Nick Cave, Sedrick Chisom, Ellen Gallagher, Hew Locke, Wangechi Mutu, Rashaad Newsome, Chris Ofili, Tabita Rezaire, Cauleen Smith, Lina Iris Viktor and Kara Walker.
+In the Black Fantastic featured the artists Nick Cave, Sedrick Chisom, Ellen Gallagher, Hew Locke, Wangechi Mutu, Rashaad Newsome, Chris Ofili, Tabita Rezaire, Cauleen Smith, Lina Iris Viktor and Kara Walker.

-But there is much to In the Black Fantastic than this, so here are five key things to know about the exhibition and its inspiration.
+But there was much more to In the Black Fantastic than this, so here are five key things to know about the exhibition and its inspiration.

 What is the Black fantastic?